 Founded in 2012 by the Samdani Art Foundation (SAF)—who produce the festival— the Dhaka Art Summit (DAS) is an international, non-commercial research and exhibition platform for art and architecture related to South Asia.
 With a core focus on Bangladesh, DAS re-examines how we think about these forms of art in both a regional and an international context.
 In collaboration with the Ministry of Cultural Affairs, People’s Republic of Bangladesh, SAF continue to produce and host DAS every two years at the Bangladesh Shilpakala Academy.

 Rejecting the traditional biennale format to create a more generative space for art and exchange, DAS’s interdisciplinary programme concentrates its endeavours towards the advancement and promotion of South Asia’s contemporary and historic creative communities.
 Led by Chief Curator Diana Campbell Betancourt, local and international guest curators from leading institutions are commissioned to conduct research across South Asia, unlocking new areas of inquiry to build collaborative group exhibitions and experimental writing initiatives, as well as film and talks programmes

-Free for all and ticketless, the fourth edition of the Dhaka Art Summit will be held from the 2 to 10 February 2018.
+Free for all and ticket-less, the fifth edition of the Dhaka Art Summit will be held in early February 2020.

 “The Dhaka Summit proved to be an invaluable interface with a number of key artists, discourses, and histories that suggest the increasingly urgent voice South Asia has in the current global cultural discourse....We look forward to developing many of these conversations as we deepen our engagement in the region.”

 - Stuart Comer, Chief Curator of Media and Performance, Museum of Modern Art, New York (DAS 2016)